polyfy/polylith/doc/commands.md

   ARGS              Tests to execute
   ----------------  -------------------------------------------------------------
   :dev              All brick tests that are directly or indirectly changed,
-                    only executed from the development project.
+                    executed from all projects (development included).

   :project :dev     All brick tests that are directly or indirectly changed,
                     executed from all projects (development included) +